Chart Color Schemes

 Infrastructure

-Springvale has strong levels of nearby infrastructure activity, ranking in the top 40% nationally
+Springvale has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified seven projects likely to impact this region.
-Notable projects include Rowan Village, Active Travel Plan - Plumpton Road Section, Southern Growth Area, Lake Albert Water Sports and Event Precinct.
-The following list details those most relevant:.
+Infrastructure changes significantly influence an area's performance.
+AreaSearch has identified seven projects likely impacting the area.
+Major ones include Rowan Village, Active Travel Plan - Plumpton Road Section, Southern Growth Area, and Lake Albert Water Sports and Event Precinct.
+The following details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.